First post, by Joseph_Joestar

 - Turrican II

 Games with native WSS support that didn't work:

 - Lion King (crashes on start in WSS mode, works fine in SBPro mode)

 - WarCraft 2 (occasionally freezes in WSS mode, works fine in SBPro mode)

 Overall, my suggestion is to select WSS mode whenever a game supports it in setup, in order to get the clearest possible sound out of this card.

 Transplanting WSS drivers

 From reading various posts here, I have learned that you can transplant WSS drivers into some games which use the Miles sound system, even if they don't natively support WSS.
-Results may vary of course, but I've had pretty good success so far.
+Results will vary of course, but I had pretty good success so far.
 For reference, I used the WSS driver from Settlers 2 Gold as the source.
 By copying SNDSYS.DIG to other games, I was able to add WSS to the list of sound card options that are available during setup.
 Simply placing SNDSYS.DIG inside the folder where the rest of the .DIG files reside was enough to make WSS appear as a valid option.
 I did not have to overwrite any other files with it.

 Games with transplanted WSS drivers that worked fine: